 - Have the kids choose dessert and help make it.
 If you have the patience, that can include creating the shopping list, joining you at the store, and then measuring, sifting, stirring, and baking before enjoying.

 - Write letters to friends –penpal style- instead of sending a text, and ask them to write back.
 If your children aren’t at “writing” age, then draw pictures.
 Kids LOVE receiving mail.
-This activity lends itself to teaching your address and how to address an envelope.

 - Turn on the music and have a dance party.
 Dance like there’s no tomorrow.
 Dance to whatever music YOU love.
 This shows your children that you have likes too!